ChukwudiDonald/research-folder/Contex Cipher/README.md

 ## The Core Idea

 Instead of using ASCII's bijective character encoding, we first apply a non-injective (many-to-one) mapping from alphabetic characters to numeric representations, creating intentional overlaps in the coding space.
-This means the same numeric value can decode to different characters depending on its context or position.
+This means the same numeric value can decode to different alphabetic characters, with the correct interpretation determined by its position or neighboring symbols.
 We then process these ambiguous numeric representations through conventional ciphers (AES, RSA, etc.).
 The result is ciphertext that - even before encryption - bears no statistical resemblance to natural language text, as it eliminates predictable character distributions and n-gram patterns.

 ### Custom Letter-to-Index Mapping